Bias-Reduced Estimation of Structural Equation Models: Discussion

-From a computational perspective, our current implementation is intentionally simple, relying on numerical derivatives and basic optimisation routines.
-For iRBM, each evaluation of the penalized log-likelihood requires computing the inverse Hessian and the cross-product of the score contributions at the current $\vartheta$, both of which are obtained numerically.
+From a computational perspective, our implementation uses analytic casewise score vectors (Appendix \ref{sec-derivatives}), while the Hessian and its inverse are obtained numerically at the current $\vartheta$.
+For iRBM, each evaluation of the penalized log-likelihood requires computing the inverse Hessian and the cross-product of the score contributions at the current $\vartheta$.
 This repeated numerical differentiation at every optimisation step is the primary contributor to the higher runtime of iRBM.
-In contrast, eRBM performs the bias correction post hoc, which avoids repeated evaluations inside the optimiser and is therefore somewhat faster for SEMs. eRBM would be useful in settings where a model has already been fitted and a quick, post-hoc adjustment is desired.
+By comparison, eRBM performs the bias correction post hoc, which avoids repeated evaluations inside the optimiser and is therefore somewhat faster for SEMs. eRBM would be useful in settings where a model has already been fitted and a quick, post-hoc adjustment is desired.
 Nevertheless, our recommendation---reflected in the default of the \texttt{\{brlavaan\}} package---is to use iRBM, as it performs the correction implicitly and is less prone to producing infeasible estimates.
-Future computational improvements could include analytic derivations of the score contributions and the $A(\vartheta)$ matrix for common SEM specifications, as well as more efficient matrix factorization and quasi-Newton updates to reduce the cost of recomputing the inverse Hessian.
+Future computational improvements could include analytic derivations of the $A(\vartheta)$ matrix for common SEM specifications, as well as more efficient matrix factorization and quasi-Newton updates to reduce the cost of recomputing the inverse Hessian.
 Such improvements could dramatically reduce runtimes, making iRBM competitive with eRBM while preserving its robustness advantages.